 ‘Blue Wind’ (F1, 49-55 days) is an extra-early variety that produces large, tight heads in about 60 days.
 Has good side shoot production for a longer harvest, and the tender, bluish-green leaves near the top of the plant are excellent steamed or braised, like kale.

-‘De Cicco’ (OP, 48 days) is a multi-cut Italian heirloom variety that’s a good choice for the home gardener, because plants mature at a variable rate.
+‘De Cicco’ (Heirloom, 48 days) is a multi-cut Italian heirloom variety that’s a good choice for the home gardener, because plants mature at a variable rate.
 Produces a small, 3-4” (7-10 cm) main head, followed by a large number of tender side shoot spears over a few weeks.
 Harvest main head at 3” (7 cm) or less to encourage side shoot production.

 ‘Amadeus’ (F1, 56 days) is a good early-season choice that produces 4-5” (10-13 cm) diameter, blue-green, tight heads with small beads.
 Strong side shoot production after main head is harvested.
 Medium-sized, vigorous plants.